rafaelveiga/obsidian-widgets/README.md

 ```
 ````

+## Customizing your widgets

+We currently do not support and don't plan to support customizing styles and colors of each widget via options in the widgets code block.
+Each widget is set to respect your theme's colors.
+That does not mean you can further customize the look of your widgets to your liking via CSS Snippets.

+If you want to customize your widgets, please follow the [guide in our wiki](https://github.com/rafaelveiga/obsidian-widgets/wiki/Customizing-your-widgets-colors-styles)

 ## Command Pallete

 Obsidian Widgets also comes with a handy command on the command pallete (Ctrl+P) to add widgets on the fly